zenmonkeykstop/qubes-doc.rtd/user/troubleshooting/gui-troubleshooting.rst

 the buffer is too small, and internal desktop resize fails.

-The solution to this problem is to increase the minimum size of the video RAM buffer, as explained in `GUI
+The solution to this problem is to increase the minimum size of the video RAM buffer, as explained in :ref:`GUI Configuration <user/advanced-topics/gui-configuration:video ram adjustment for high resolution displays>`.
-Configuration </doc/gui-configuration/#video-ram-adjustment-for-high-resolution-displays>`__.

 Screen blanks / Weird computer glitches like turning partially black or black boxes
 ===================================================================================